 The committee concludes that the programme enables students to realise the intended learning outcomes.
-The programme reflects a more neo-classical approach to economics.
-According to the committee, the programme could offer more insight into the role of economics in society and alternative perspectives on economic and societal challenges from outside the field of economics and business economics.
 The programme's focus on creating a solid, broad foundation of knowledge and skills and offering room for a critical approach and specialisation is reflected in the set-up of the programme.
-This set-up is also appreciated by the students the committee met with.
 In addition, the research orientation is reflected in the content and set-up of the programme.
-The committee notes that the content of different course documents such as course guide and syllabi can be more aligned.
-Even though the programme is large, small-scale teaching is realised by means of tutor groups in the first two years and the seminars in the third year.
-The committee appreciates the third-year seminars.
+The programme succeeds in integrating economics and tax law.
+In the larger courses that are shared with the bachelor programme in Economics and Business Economics, small-scale teaching is realised by means of tutor groups in the first two years.
+The committee appreciates the third year seminars.
 These allow for in-depth discussions that prepare students for their bachelor thesis and a master programme.
 The tutorials are led by teaching assistants that are recruited, selected and trained by ESE Tutor Academy.
-The committee encourages the programme to be more sensitive towards intercultural differences between students and lecturers and to ensure that these differences are addressed in the programme.
-The staff is international, competent, enthusiastic and involved.
-Lecturers are active in research as well.
+The staff is competent, enthusiastic and involved.
+Lecturers are active in research and tax practice as well.
+The committee notes that the content of different course documents such as course guide and syllabi can be more aligned.
+The committee recommends ESE to establish an effective collaboration with Erasmus School of Law, which will allow the programme to sustain its ambition of research-driven education.
+The committee also recommends the programme to discuss with lecturers how to become part of ESE.
 The committee notes that the legal enrolment criteria are applicable to the programme.
 The committee concludes that the programme meets the criteria for this standard.

 As mentioned in the introduction, the programme offers a combination of basic knowledge and skills in the first two years, followed by specialisation in the third year.
-The curricula of the Dutch and the international track are the same in the first year.
-In the second year there is one difference: students in the Dutch track take the course Fiscale Economie (4 EC) and students in the international track take the course Economics of the Welfare State (4 EC).
+In the first two years, courses are similar to the bachelor programme in Economics and Business Economics (except for two courses Fiscale Economie offered specifically for the students Fiscale Economie) and students of both programmes attend courses together.

 The programme is organised in five teaching blocks, consisting of seven weeks of teaching and one week of exams per block.
 The first two years provide students with an introduction in all major areas of economics and business economics in a fixed curriculum.
 Students learn to master mathematical, statistical, data-analytics and other support skills.
-Moreover, the first year includes courses such as Accounting, Microeconomics, Macroeconomics, Behavioural Economics, and Organisation and Strategy.
+Moreover, the first year includes courses such as Accounting, Microeconomie, Macroeconomie, Inleiding Gedragseconomie, and Organisatie and Strategie.
 Course credits are either 4 EC or 8 EC.
+Students interested in the field of taxation can attend the Introductie Fiscale Economie course (0 EC).
+After the first year, students from the bachelor programme in Economics and Business Economics can switch to the programme in Fiscale Economie and vice versa.